-THE PLANETARY SPECTROSCOPY LABORATORY (PSL): SPECTROSCOPY FROM UV TO FIR FOR SAMPLE TEMPERATURES FROM 70 TO 1000 KELVIN.
-A. Maturilli1, J. Helbert1, 1Institute for Planetary Research, German Aerospace Center DLR, Rutherfordstr.
+WHAT'S NEW AT THE PLANETARY SPECTROSCOPY LABORATORY (PSL) A. Maturilli1, J. Helbert1, Institute for Planetary Research, German Aerospace Center DLR, Rutherfordstr.
 2, 12489 Berlin, Germany - alessandro.maturilli@dlr.de

-Introduction: Spectroscopy is still the most accurate methodology to study the surface composition (and its evolution) of celestial bodies.
-For more than ten years the Planetary Emissivity Laboratory (PEL) of DLR in Berlin has provided spectral measurements of planetary analogues from the visible to the far-infrared range for comparison with remote sensing space-craft/telescopic measurements of extraterrestrial surfaces [1-5].
-Reflection, transmission and emission spectroscopy are the techniques we used to acquire spectral data of target materials.
+Introduction: The Planetary Spectroscopy Laboratory (PSL) of DLR in Berlin is a well established spectroscopy facility providing spectral measurements of planetary analogues from the visible to the farinfrared range for comparison with remote sensing spacecraft/telescopic measurements of extraterrestrial surfaces [1-5].
+Reflection, transmission and emission spectroscopy are the techniques used to acquire spectral data of target materials.
+The study of the surface composition (and its evolution) of celestial bodies relies on a solid fundament of laboratory spectroscopy.
+With the increasing number of missions and hyperspectral instruments to a wide range of bodies in the solar system there is an ever-increasing demand for new measurements.

-We have been continually upgrading our laboratory set-up by adding a new spectrometer, three external sources, new detectors and beamsplitters to further extend the spectral range of measurements that can be performed in the laboratory, as well as the temperature range that we can cover for the measurements.
-The purpose of this paper is to illustrate the very wide range of capabilities that the Planetary Spectroscopy Laboratory (PSL) can offer the planetary community.
+The PSL laboratory set-up is regularly updated to based on feedback from the scientific community to offer a wide range spectroscopic measurements.
+Recent addictions are detectors and beamsplitters to further extend the spectral range of measurements that can be performed in the laboratory, as well as the temperature range that we can cover for the measurements, and the extension of illumination angles covered in bidirectional reflectance.